JimmyJohnLakeCook/lodash-backport/README.md

 # Security-compliant Legacy Lodash
-## Backport of CVE-2021-23337 to legacy versions of Lodash
+## Backport of CVE-2021-23337 patch to legacy versions of Lodash
 ### Overview
 lodash versions prior to 4.17.21 are vulnerable to Command Injection via the template function.